royward/pseudo-double/README.md

 	pseudo_double a=double_to_pd(0.3);

-would also worth, but that is not dependent on hardware floating point, and may not be guaranteed to give the same result cross platform.
+would also work, but that is dependent on hardware floating point and may not be guaranteed to give the same result cross platform.

 ### C++ with PseudoDouble